 Illness or injury causes pain.
 This results in a show of aggression in dogs.
 Some of the possible pain include arthritis, bone fracture, tumors, and internal injuries.

 If this is a sudden display of unexplained aggressiveness then consider taking you doodle to the Veterinarian to make sure his health is intact.
 Better safe than sorry.

 Fear is another causative factor to your Labradoodle puppy’s behavioral change.
 When your dog senses a dangerous or aggressive situation, it turns aggressive as a form of self-defense.
 This can occur if your dog is being attacked or in a trapped space with no way out.

 Your labradoodle puppy can also develop aggressive behavior due to its possessive attribute.
-In cases where your dog is possessive of a toy, its bed, playing in the yard or any other object, keeping your dog away from these things may result in its aggressive behavior.
+In cases where your dog is possessive of a toy, its bed, playing in the yard, or any other object, keeping your dog away from these things may result in aggressive behavior.

 In other cases, your labradoodle could turn a bit aggressive if a stranger gets into your home.
 Your home is also your dog’s territory.
 A labradoodle may also show your household guests some aggressive behavior and snap at them if they try to pet it, but this behavior depends on how sociable that your dog is.

 Aggressive behavior in your labradoodle might be as a result of redirection of their frustration.
 Dogs get frustrated for several reasons.
 Your dog’s inability to get something could result in its frustration state.
 This, in turn, results in her show of aggressive behavior.

 A very frustrating situation for your labradoodle is chaining your dog, especially if it’s the whole day.
 If you love your doodles, they should never be chained, no matter what.
 This will hinder your dog from running free, being himself and creating a loving relationship and bond with you.

 Chaining might also cause barking and growling behaviors and your dog may attack you once unchained to relieve built-up frustration.